 Before calling for an accounting, keep in mind that an accounting costs money.
 Fighting over numbers costs lots of attorney fees.
 The attorneys probably get paid from the sale proceeds.
 So, if you spend several thousand in attorney fees to get an extra 10% of the profits, your extra profit might get eaten up by your extra attorney fees.
 Don’t call for an accounting unless the accounting significantly increases your share of profits.

-- Divorce or Separation.
-Co-ownership makes perfect sense for a happy couple.
-But when the romantic relationship dies, the co-ownership relationship likely dies along with it.
+Yes, a divorce spouse can force a sale via partition if necessary.
+When the romantic relationship dies, the co-ownership relationship likely dies along with it.
 One party moves out, and the remaining party assumes control of the property and full responsibility for the mortgage.
 But what if they stop paying the mortgage?
 Maybe the occupant agreed to pay the mortgage, but the party who moved out is still equally responsible for the loan.
 So, if the occupant stops paying, the absent party will take a credit hit.
-If the occupant refuses to sell voluntarily, the only option is a forced sale.
-However, credit problems are not required for a forced sale.
-There are many reasons one party may wish to sell after divorce.
-Generally, each joint owner has the right to a forced sale.
+If the occupant refuses to sell voluntarily, the only option may be a forced sale.